 When disputes cannot be resolved through counseling and negotiation, Brit effectively advocates for clients in state and federal court and before administrative agencies.
 Clients benefit from Brit’s experience in negotiation, communication, and strategic planning skills developed through ten years of working as a community organizer in the non-profit sector.

 Before joining Holland & Hart, Brit worked with a large Utah-based law firm where her practice included commercial litigation, employment law, and immigration law.
 After graduating from law school, Brit gained experience as a law clerk in the U.S. District Court for the District of Utah.
-Brit was selected by her peers for inclusion in Utah Business Magazine’s Utah Legal Elite: “Up & Coming” (2020 and 2021).
+Brit was selected by her peers for inclusion in Utah Business Magazine’s Utah Legal Elite (2020-2022).